taboca/notification-web-push-working-example/README.md

 Next, we will dump a few lines to the console to help you understand about this service worker lifecycle:

 ```
 navigator.serviceWorker.ready.then(function(registration) {

-  // Use the PushManager to get the user's subscription to the push service.
   console.log("This worker is running...")

-}).then(function(subscription) {

-  // Send the subscription details to the server using the Fetch API.
-  console.log(subscription);

 });

 ```